JemmiJ/Group-51-Final-Project-Submission/README.md

 # Final Project

-This is a Group Pproject for Jemoi Johnson and Raymond Dobsonn
+This is a Group Project for Jemoi Johnson and Raymond Dobson